dschwinler/PenasTeeSniper/README.md

   - Confirms and books the tee time.
   - Waits a few seconds and navigates back to the tee times page.
   - Repeats the process for additonal designated tee times.
-- **Automated Navigation**: After booking, it returns to the main tee times page and repeats the process for the next scheduled time.
-- **Error Handling**: Implements robust error handling to prevent script failure due to delays or minor page inconsistencies.
+- **Error Handling**: Implements error handling to prevent script failure due to delays or minor page inconsistencies.

 ## Technologies Used